 Also, there are variations of them which look more like formal ones, then you want to put underwear and layer the collars.

 Yukata has its origin in “Yukatabira”, which court nobles put on when they used the steam bath not to get burned in the Heian period (794-1185).
 It breathes and absorbed the sweat well, people began to wear them as pajamas.

-In the Edo period, as the public bathhouses (Sento) got popular, people wore them not only inside the building but began to go out in them.
+In the Edo period, as the public bathhouses (Sento) got popular, people wore them not only in the buildings but began to go out with them.

-Kabuki actors contributed a lot in developing its culture as townspeople followed the designs and patterns of popular actors’ Yukata.
+Kabuki actors contributed a lot in developing their culture as townspeople followed the designs and patterns of popular actors’ Yukata.

 It became really popular going to the festival or seeing fireworks in them in this period.
 Thanks to the Tempo Reform, silk was banned for citizens so they started developing them with cotton vigorously.

 In the Meiji period (1868-1912), people began to wear them as everyday clothes in summer.
-It’s because of the invention of dying which made them possible to produce in large-scale production instead of the hand dyeing.
+It’s because of the invention of dying, which made them possible to produce them in a large-scale production instead of the hand dyeing.